 The on-page relevance is second to none… why are we still not ranking?
 Everything we’ve discussed thus far is something that happens on the website.
 Off page refers to everything that happens off of the website.
 As smart as Google’s algorithms are, at the end of the day they still rely on human signals to determine the quality and relevance of a site.
 Is the site being mentioned on other relevant or authoritative sites?
 Are people talking about it or sharing it on social media?
 Are articles on the site being referenced in other relevant articles?
 These are the types of things Google is looking at to determine whether a site deserves to rank highly in the search results.
 Off-page is all about getting featured or mentioned in relevant online publications.
 We do extensive competitor backlink analysis to find where all the competitors are being mentioned and we go out and try to get those same sources when possible.
 We also do a lot of outreach to bloggers and relevant sites to either get guest post opportunities on their sites (where we can include a reference to our client) or to include our client as a resource in an article they have already written.

 While it is connected to your website it is an entity in of itself.
 The algorithm for ranking in Google Maps is substantially different than the algorithm for ranking websites.

-We do a number of activities specifically based around improving maps rankings including posting regularly on Google My Business, press release syndication with map embeds in them, build-outs of directory listings with occurrences of the business name, address and phone number, and a few secret sauce items we’d prefer not to mention here for fear of this proposal landing in the hands of a competitor.
+We do a number of activities specifically based around improving maps rankings including posting regularly on Google Business Profile, press release syndication with map embeds in them, build-outs of directory listings with occurrences of the business name, address and phone number, and a few secret sauce items we’d prefer not to mention here for fear of this proposal landing in the hands of a competitor.